TDAILab/tutorial-template/docs/source/src_mlp.rst

 * S3 Source : The path to the upload folder.
-* Container Destination : The path
+* Container Destination : The path i
 * Container Source Path : The path
 * S3 Destination : The path
 * Processing Command:The path to the preprocessing scripts used the argparse, tarfile, warnings and numpy modules.